typescript-tools/typescript-tools/packages/internal-dependencies/README.md

     internal-dependencies [--root <root>] [--path] <package>...

 Options:
-    packages         Packages to print dependencies of (also reads from stdin) --root=<root>    Root of lerna mono-repository
+    packages         Package names or paths to print dependencies of (also reads from stdin) --root=<root>    Root of lerna mono-repository
     --path           Print the relative path to each package from root
 ```